erik-adelbert/aoc/2022/README.md

 ## Day 8
 My solution runs in ~3ms on my mbair M1/16GB but I'm not satisfied.
 The runtime complexity feels too high.

 The program follows the naive approach.
-To speed things up, it precompute the 4-axis field rotations matrices and scanning the 4-axis views becomes easy: it's a matter of slicing the right matrix at the right place and scanning this slice.
+To speed things up, it precomputes the 4-axis field rotations matrices and scanning the 4-axis views becomes easy: it's a matter of slicing the right matrix at the right place and scanning this slice.

 As trees are *counted* from *distances* and all distances are `chars` (offsetted by `'0'`), I really don't care bringing them back into integers: the `'0'` offset is auto-cancelled during computations. *The problem is a `pure` `byte` one*.